waldoapp/waldo-cli/README.md

 ## <a name="installation">Installation</a>

 The Waldo CLI is distributed as an installation package.
-Simply download the appropriate installation package from [here] and double-click it.
+Simply download and run the `WaldoCLI-x.y.z.pkg` file for the latest [release], then follow the on-screen instructions.

 When the installation completes, you should find that a single executable named `waldo` has been installed into `/usr/local/bin`.
 You can can confirm this with